-‘NCIS-Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship
+‘NCIS: Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship

-NCIS-Los Angeles is an episode away from wrapping up its mole hunt storyline, and after that happens, Kensi (Daniela Ruah) and Deeks’ (Eric Christian Olsen) romantic relationship might see a significant change.
-But before that, Deeks and rest of the NCIS-Los Angeles’ agents will have to save Kensi from Sullivan (Kurt Yaeger), also known as CIA Agent Ferris, who was last seen holding a chainsaw to cut her leg.
+NCIS: Los Angeles is an episode away from wrapping up its mole hunt storyline, and after that happens, Kensi (Daniela Ruah) and Deeks’ (Eric Christian Olsen) romantic relationship might see a significant change.
+But before that, Deeks and the rest of the NCIS: Los Angeles’ agents will have to save Kensi from Sullivan (Kurt Yaeger), also known as CIA Agent Ferris, who was last seen holding a chainsaw to cut her leg.

-The previous episode of NCIS-Los Angeles Season 8 Episode 14 finally revealed the identities of the moles.
-The NCIS-LA team discovered that they had been targetted by a group of CIA agents as payback for their interference in CIA missions.
+The previous episode of NCIS: Los Angeles Season 8 Episode 14 finally revealed the identities of the moles.
+The NCIS: LA team discovered that they had been targetted by a group of CIA agents as payback for their interference in CIA missions.

 On, no! #NCISLA pic.twitter.com/pTprxS0il1